nopnop2002/esp-idf-st7789/README.md

 You can add your original fonts.
 The format of the font file is the FONTX format.
 Your font file is put in font directory.
-Your font file is uploaded to SPIFFS partition using meke flash.
+When you build the firmware, the font files are uploaded to the SPIFFS partition.

 Please refer [this](http://elm-chan.org/docs/dosv/fontx_e.html) page about FONTX format.